 - Foundation House’s Trauma Recovery Framework and Integrated Recovery Service Model;

-- Assessment of health needs, including sexual health information provision, resources and referral pathways.
+- Understanding health access, including sexual health information, resources and referral pathways.

 Only available to Nurses and Allied Health professionals.

 Participants will be expected to have completed either a Foundation House Introductory workshop, or ‘Refugee and Asylum Seeking Experiences’ Online.

 The online option is available free as a pre-requisite when you register for this workshop.